 Individual Psychotherapy with Adults

-My name is Drew Summerer, and I will be a resident psychologist at Portland Mental Health & Wellness under the supervision of Dr. Adrian Larsen-Sanchez, PsyD – pending board approval in August 2019.
+My name is Drew Summerer, and I am a resident psychologist at Portland Mental Health & Wellness under the supervision of Dr. Amy Harris, PsyD.

 I will receive my doctorate in clinical psychology from George Fox University in August 2019 and have experience in providing psychological care across multiple settings including universities, community mental health, and primary care.